-Amendments to MFRS 10 and MFRS Consolidated Financial Statements and 128 Investments in Associate and Joint Ventures - Sale or contr ibution of A ssets between Joint Venture
+Amendments to MFRS 10 and 128 Consolidated Financial Statements and Investments in Associates and Joint Ve nture Assets betwee inventor and its Associate or Joint Ventu ure

-^{} Not applicable to the Group's and the Company's operation.
+\ Not applicable to the Group's and the Company's operation.

-The initial application of the above standards, amendments and interpretations are not expected to have any financial impact to the financial statements.
+The initial application of the above standards and amendments are not expected to have any material financial impact to the financial statements.